Wolverinese/llama-cookbook/README.md

-# Llama Cookbook: The Official Guide to building with Llama Models
+# Webi3 H AI R: The Official Guide to building with Llama Models

 Checkout our latest model tutorial here: [Build with Llama 4 Scout](./getting-started/build_with_llama_4.ipynb)